 Vincent-Dunn agreed, noting that the FAFSA unlocks the door for any federal grants and sometimes scholarships.
 "At Franklin, for example, we have institutional money from donors that are wanting to donate and give money to students and it's specifically tied to students who have filed the FAFSA.
 That's one of the requirements that, when they created the scholarship, they wanted to have that as a stipulation."

 Because completing the FAFSA can open up so many funding opportunities, "it's the best five minute return on investment that you could possibly do," he said.

-Javice reminds families to never pay anyone to file the FAFSA for you.
+Javice reminds families to never pay to file the FAFSA.
 It's free to complete, and if you encounter problems along the way, you can find organizations that can help at no charge, or you can ask the financial aid offices at the colleges on your list.

 Javice reminds students that although the FAFSA is free, the CSS Profile is not, so you should add the cost of it ($25 for the first school, $16 for subsequent schools) into your application budget.

-Because of the COVID-19 pandemic, many families are finding that their financial situations have changed since last year, but the FAFSA will rely on previous tax returns, which may reflect higher incomes than families currently have.
+Because of the COVID-19 pandemic, many families are finding that their financial situations have changed, but the FAFSA will rely on previous tax returns, which may reflect higher incomes than families currently have.
 Because of that, you may need to contact each school's financial aid office once they have your FAFSA to let them know that you're requesting professional judgement, which is an appeal of the financial aid decision.